dominiclvj/amigoscode-html-demo/modules/js-fundamentals/quotes/instructions/instruction.md

 }
 </style>

-# Quotes
+# Quotes & Colons

+## Learning
-In javascript we can create a string using both double quotes and single quotes
+In JavaScript, you can create strings with either double quotes or single quotes.
+Both work the same way, so you can pick whichever feels natural:

 ```js
 // these are identical